 Beth Linklater, Assistant Principal, Queen Mary's College, Basingstoke, and Chair of UCAS' Secondary Education Advisory Group, said: "Selecting the right course at the right university is one of the most important decisions many young people will make.
 Implementation of the review's recommendations should lead to better information being made available for all applicants, including publication of the actual entry grades for courses.

 "The education sector should continue to work together to take forward these recommendations and to develop a more joined up approach to careers advice for applicants, particularly those from disadvantaged groups.

 "We have explored a range of post-qualifications admission options that could potentially lead to a fairer system in line with the review's principles and I am excited that our recommendation is being taken forward to full consultation."

-5. Earlier this year, Savanta ComRes conducted interviews online with 1,499 adults aged 18+ who have applied to a UK university/college/other higher education institution between 2015-2019 and have been UK residents at the time of applying.
-Full tables are available at www.comresglobal.com and shorter form findings can found in this pdf.
+- Earlier this year, Savanta ComRes conducted interviews online with 1,499 adults aged 18+ who have applied to a UK university/college/other higher education institution between 2015-2019 and have been UK residents at the time of applying.
+Full tables are available at www.comresglobal.com.
+Read the shorter form findings.

-7. Universities UK will be running an online conference on this topic on Wednesday 24 February 2021.
-To find out more details or to register, please click here
+- Universities UK will be running an online conference on this topic on Wednesday 24 February 2021.
+Find out more details or and register on our website.

 - Universities UK is the collective voice of 140 universities in England, Scotland, Wales and Northern Ireland.
 Its mission is to create the conditions for UK universities to be the best in the world; maximising their positive impact locally, nationally and globally.
 Universities UK acts on behalf of universities, represented by their heads of institution.
 Visit: www.universitiesuk.ac.uk